glimmerhq/glimmerhq/README.md

 Yet another Git development platform.
 Forked from GitLab CE.

+**THIS PROJECT IS NOT YET READY!!!
+I needed to add something so GH would stop bugging me.**

 ## Open source software to collaborate on code

 - Manage Git repositories with fine grained access controls that keep your code secure